robot-perception-group/AutonomousBlimpDRL/README.md

 5. (optional) export path to .bashrc

 Sometimes it is not able to find the package because of the setuptools versions.
-Then we have to manually setup the environment path.
+In this case, we have to manually setup the environment path.
 ```console
 echo 'export PYTHONPATH=$PYTHONPATH:$HOME/catkin_ws/src/AutonomousBlimpDRL/blimp_env/:$HOME/catkin_ws/src/AutonomousBlimpDRL/RL/' >> ~/.bashrc
 source ~/.bashrc